In a perfect world, your web pages rank on the first page of Google for every keyword.

 - Find Google keywords ranking of websites

 Here I will discuss these two ways of checking Google keyword ranking.

 Check Google Keyword Ranking for Keywords

-Step 1: Login to your Semrush account from here and head over to the Keyword Overview section under Semrush Keyword Research.
-Next, enter your targeted keyword phrase, select the Google keyword database (United States is selected by default), and click the ‘Analyze’ button.
+Step 1: Log in to your Semrush account and head over to the Keyword Overview section under Semrush Keyword Research.
+Next, enter your targeted keyword phrase, select the Google keyword database (the United States is selected by default), and click the ‘Analyze’ button.

 Now you’d see the keyword analytics report.
 Make sure Google is selected.
 If you want to check keyword ranking on another search engine, select it from the list.

 Here’s the report for the “email subject lines” keyword phrase.